Play Math Baseball!

-Spark your fourth-grader’s interest in studying math by using a game he already knows!
-Math Baseball can be played with two players or two teams.
+Spark your fourth grader’s interest in studying math by using a game he already knows: Baseball!
+This game can be played with two players or two teams.
 It's a fun and competitive way to review new math concepts and simple computations.
 All you need is some paper, pencils, and a scorecard.
-As you cheer him on through every “inning”, your child will be engaged and motivated by scoring “runs”.
-Math Baseball provides quick practice of math skills in a fun, stress-free way.
-It's sure to be a hit with your fourth-grader!
+"Batter Up!" provides quick practice of math skills in a fun, stress-free way.
+It's sure to be a "hit" with your fourth grader!

 What You Need: